jack11wagner/DataWranglingProject/README.md

      - Top Individual Performances
      - Awards & Honors
      - Individual Career Batting/Pitching Stats
+     - Player Bios

 ---

 - Data Cleaning Cases:

-    - Some dates in Top Individual Performance tables had unneccessary whitespace in the string, which was cleaned up
+    - Some dates in All Time Performance tables had unneccessary whitespace and characters in the string, which was cleaned up
     - Some dates also had numbers in parentheses and asterisks at the end of the string that were removed
     - Some data from all time stats had random 'i' characters amongst data
     - In Hall of Fame Records, found instances of non players in the hall of fame
     - Found issues with matching up player names, some tables used nicknames while others used full names to identify players
     - Invalid Dates Found in Player Bios Txt File replaced with 0000-01-01 in database
+    - Passing over players who did not have data in career stats scrape

 ---